 What are some possible causes for missing values:

-Members of the target population not included (missing records)
+Members of the target population not included in sample (missing records)

 Data entry errors